httpwg/http-extensions/draft-ietf-httpbis-http2-secondary-certs.md

 The Exported Authenticator API defined in [I-D.ietf-tls-exported-authenticator] takes as input a request, a set of certificates, and supporting information about the certificate (OCSP, SCT, etc.).
+The result is an opaque token which is used when generating the `CERTIFICATE` frame.

-Upon receipt of a completed authenticator, an endpoint MUST perform the following steps:
+Upon receipt of a `CERTIFICATE` frame, an endpoint MUST perform the following steps to validate the token it contains:
  - Using the `get context` API, retrieve the `certificate_request_context` used to generate the authenticator, if any.
- - Verify that the `certificate_request_context` is the Request-ID of a previously-sent `CERTIFICATE_REQUEST` frame.
-Alternatively, on clients the `certificate_request_context` MAY also be empty.
+ - Verify that the `certificate_request_context` is either empty (clients only) or the Request-ID of a previously-sent `CERTIFICATE_REQUEST` frame.
  - Use the `validate` API to confirm the validity of the authenticator with regard to the generated request (if any).